 - 1.5.1 To protect the important landscape setting of the Antonine Wall a Buffer Zone has been designated to the north and south of the monument.
 The Buffer Zone does not act as an absolute barrier to development but defines a zone where added protection to the immediate setting of the World Heritage Site is given.
-Development proposals within the Buffer Zone will be given careful consideration to determine whether it is likely to significantly detract from the Outstanding Universal Value, authenticity or integrity of the Antonine Wall. - 1.5.2 Section 3 of this SPG provides further guidance on Buffer Zones and the setting of the Antonine Wall.
+Development proposals within the buffer zone will be given careful consideration to determine whether it is likely to significantly detract from the Outstanding Universal Value authenticity or integrity of the Antonine Wall World Heritage Site. - 1.5.2 Section 3 Assessing the Impact of Development provides further guidance on Buffer Zone and the setting of the Antonine Wall.

-The boundaries of the World Heritage Site and the Buffer Zones are shown on the Proposals Maps of the relevant local plans/local development plans listed in Appendix 3.
-These can be viewed online or at Council offices and libraries.
+The boundaries of the World Heritage Site and the Buffer Zone are shown in Figure 1, below, as well as on the Proposals Maps of the relevant local plans/local development plans listed in Appendix 4.